influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/discord.md

     parent: event-handlers
 ---

-[Discord](https://discordapp.com) is a popular chat service targeted primarily at gamers but is used by some teams.
+[Discord](https://discordapp.com) is a popular chat service targeted primarily at gamers and by teams outside of gaming looking for a free solution.
-Kapacitor can be configured to send alert messages to Discord.
+To configure Kapacitor to send alert messages to Discord, set the applicable configuration options.

 ## Configuration
 Configuration as well as default [option](#options) values for the Discord event